Compliance and reporting

 - damages an aspect of the environment that is of a high conservation value, high cultural value or high community value or is of special significance

 - results, or is likely to result, in more than $50,000 or the prescribed amount being spent in taking appropriate action to prevent or minimise the environmental harm or rehabilitate the environment or

 - results in actual or potential loss or damage to the value of more than $50,000 or the prescribed amount.

-The Code of Practice (2019) (the Code) provides for a range of mandatory monitoring and reporting programs for onshore petroleum activities.
+The Code of Practice: Onshore Petroleum Activities in the NT provides for a range of mandatory monitoring and reporting programs for onshore petroleum activities.
 This includes programs for:

 - drilling wastes

 - hydraulic fracturing fluids

 The following are public reports from historical monitoring programs in the Beetaloo sub-basin.
 These reports relate to hydraulic fracturing and ongoing programs for groundwater monitoring conducted by interest holders.

 - what aquifers exist at the well site